asilvestris84/RNA-editing-derived-neoantigen-prediction/README.md

 This script generates a **bubble plot** summarizing the distribution of RNA editing–derived neoantigens across **GTEx healthy tissues**.
 The visualization integrates, for each RNA editing site:

-- tissue specificity (GTEx tissues)
+- tissue specificity (GTEx tissues from REDIportal)
 - median RNA editing frequency
 - prevalence across healthy samples